Our Men’s Health Nutrition Score

 Fiber

-A high fiber diet has been linked to a reduced risk of heart disease, diabetes, diverticular disease, and constipation (1).
+A high fiber diet has been linked to a reduced risk of heart disease, type 2 diabetes, diverticular disease, and constipation (1).
 Fiber helps regulate the body’s use of sugars, helping to keep hunger and blood sugar in check, hence why it’s touted to help with weight management and digestive health.

 Calcium